morungos/morungos.github.io/_posts/2015-10-30-evaluation.md

 layout: post
 title: Evaluating courses without making tutors feel censured
 author: Stuart
+tagline: |-
+  Most tutor evaluation forms are terrible, and here's the trick with Likert scales that you need to build a better approach.
 ---

 Most tutor evaluation forms are fairly awful, to be honest.